ivg-design/cep/docs/guide/getting-started.md

 Feel free to refer to [the CEP Github repo](https://github.com/Adobe-CEP/CEP-Resources) if you are curious about what else you can do with `CSInterface`.

 ### 5. Write Your ExtendScript Code
-ExtendScript code is different from your client-side JavaScript in that, via ExtendScript, you can access the host application’s functionalities, such as opening a document, editing it, exporting it, and almost anything else the host application can do.
+ExtendScript code is different from your client-side JavaScript in that, via ExtendScript, you can access the host application's functionalities, such as opening a document, editing it, exporting it, and almost anything else the host application can do.

 In this example, we will create a function that opens one file in the host application.
 Make sure to change the file name and the path to a file that actually exists in your filesystem.